mysticetus-inc/dotcom/site/content/feature/data-collection/_index.md

 {{% components/section-container %}}

 _Paper?
 Excel spreadsheets?
-You're gonna trust your entire operation - millions of dollars on the line - to a spilled cup of coffee or an un-traceable spreadsheet altered by a disgruntled person?
+You're gonna trust your entire operation - millions of dollars on the line - to a spilled cup of coffee or an un-traceable spreadsheet altered by a disgruntled employee?
 Seriously?_

 ### Modern Professional Data Recording Methods